DANGUECO/CENTRAL-User-Experience-project/README.md

-# COUNCIL CENTRAL PROJECT
+# Wireframe only
-This is the wireframe and prototypes for a web interface for operators to use during emergencies.This is for a user experience design project, that I've been working on for my paper.
-This is not the final product.
+This is the wireframe  for a web interface for operators to use during emergencies.This is for a user experience design project, that I've been working on for my paper.
+It has to be user friendly and make the customer have ease of use.

 Wireframe